 Cheapest non-owner car insurance companies in Michigan

-Travelers offers the most affordable non-owner car insurance in Michigan, with rates averaging $58.
+The cheapest non-owner car insurer in Michigan is Travelers, with rates averaging $58.
 The second cheapest Michigan non-owner insurer is Auto-Owners.
 Average rates are $277.

 CompanyAverage annual premiumAverage monthly premium